MrGigSolutions/workshop_enigma/revolutionaries/README.md

    next rotor should rotate, and False otherwise.
 Hint: it may be easier to store and manipulate the rotor strings without the notches, and keep track of the notches separately.
+8. Optional: Implement a validation on the initialisation function:
+	- There should be 26 unique alphabetic letters in the rotor string,
+	- There should be 26 unique alphabetic letters in the connection string
-8. Optional: enter rotor setting.
+9. Optional: enter rotor setting.
 Pass a 1-based integer that sets the position of the rotor string over the rotor as was explained above in the bullet point about the rotor setting.
 Naturally changing the rotor setting without rotating the rotor should cause a different letter indicating the current position of the rotor to be